 In conjunction with Saint Joseph's University, a master of business administration degree in health and medical services may be earned by DO program students who concurrently complete a five year course of study for the DO and MBA degrees.
-Created in 1989 as the nation's first DO/MBA degree, the curriculum requires approximately 39-45 hours of MBA coursework during two summer sessions and four semesters of evening classes in the joint program.
+Created in 1989 as the nation's first DO/MBA degree, the curriculum requires approximately 39-45 hours of MBA coursework.
+The MBA program is completed during a one-year leave from medical study, following the third year of medical school.
 This program responds to the increasing need for business acumen in medical practice.
 It also prepares physicians for a wide range of emerging careers in medical administration.

-Students who are interested in business administration but do not wish to enroll in the full MBA program may complete a 5-course Graduate Business Certificate during the second year of medical school.
-The Saint Joseph's University MBA is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Students who are interested in business administration but do not wish to enroll in the full MBA program may complete a 5-course Graduate Business Certificate during the fourth year of medical school.
+The Saint Joseph's University MBA is accredited by the Association to Advance Collegiate Schools of Business(AACSB).
+Approval for admissions into the dual degree DO/MBA or graduate Business Certificate Program must be received by PCOM's Director of Dual Degree Programs & Biomedical Science Specialty Concentrations in the School of Health Sciences and SJU admissions team.